Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Introduction

 Note that we have set $u_t = 0$ as we are looking for steady states.
 We wish to prove the existence, local uniqueness, and symmetry of solutions to \eqref{eq : swift_hohenberg}.
 The Swift-Hohenberg PDE has been investigated in a wide variety of studies.
 In particular, \eqref{eq : swift_hohenberg} is known to exhibit a rich variety of well documented dihedral solutions.
 Various numerical and analytical studies of SH have led to a deeper understanding of dihedral patterns such as hexagonal \cite{hexagon2021lloyd,hexagon2008} and square \cite{squareSakaguchi_1997} patterns.
 More generally, the works of \cite{jason_review_paper}, \cite{jason_spot_paper}, and \cite{jason_ring_paper} demonstrate an approach to numerically compute dihedral solutions.
 By using radial coordinates, the authors provide a method to construct approximate solutions using a Galerkin projection starting with $\mu$ small.
 By then performing continuation, one can obtain localized planar patterns of various dihedral symmetries.
 These can form both spot patterns (see \cite{jason_spot_paper}) and ring patterns (see \cite{jason_ring_paper}).
-Proofs in Swift-Hohenberg have been obtained before.
-For instance, under certain hypotheses, \cite{ladder2009Beck} obtains proofs of existence of some patterns.
-More generally several existence resuls for $\mu$ small have been obtained in \cite{ladder2009Beck,radial2019Bramburger,radial2009,hexagon2021lloyd,hexagon2008, existence2019sandstede, stability1997Mielke}.
-In particular, by using a bifurcation argument, a proof of existence of branches of patterns with $\mu \in (0, \mu^*)$, for some $\mu^*>0$ can be obtained.
-This argument relies on the implicit function theorem or various fixed-point theorems.
-Computer assisted proofs have also been used before in 2D and 3D to obtain existence results on rectangular domains in \cite{lessard_2,lessard_1}.
-This restriction on the value of $\mu$ was removed by the authors of \cite{olivier_radial} provided that the solution is radially symmetric.
-In the aforementioned work, the authors present a method for rigorously proving radially symmetric solutions that does not depend on the value of $\mu$.
-Using the radially symmetric ansatz, the PDE is transformed into an ordinary differential equation.
-The approach then relies on a rigorous enclosure of the center stable manifold by using a Lyapunov-Perron operator.
-This allows one to solve a boundary value problem on $(0,\infty)$.
-This method does not provide restrictions on the value of $\mu$; however, it is restricted to solutions with radial symmetry.
-This symmetry restriction was then removed by the authors of \cite{sh_cadiot}.
-Indeed, the authors of the aforementioned work obtained rigorous proofs of three localized patterns in \eqref{eq : swift_hohenberg} that are not radially symmetric without as many restrictions on $\mu$.
-The approach is based on that of \cite{unbounded_domain_cadiot}, which provides a construction method based on Fourier series for rigorously computing steady states on $\mathbb{R}^m$.
-The only requirement made in \cite{sh_cadiot} is that $\mu > 0$ so that the linear part of the equation is invertible.
-This is a necessary assumption when attempting to prove localized patterns using the approach developed by the authors of \cite{unbounded_domain_cadiot}.
-Additionally, the authors were able to construct $D_2$ symmetric solutions using invariant functions under reflections about the $x$ and $y$ axis.
-The method was then extended further in \cite{symmetry_blanco_cadiot}.
-A general method for proving any symmetry of a localized pattern was developed.
-To begin, the authors construct $u_0$ with as much symmetry as possible.
-Then, the authors build a new approximate solution, denoted $w_0$, which is the average of $u_0$ when acted on by the elements of the desired symmetry group $\mathcal{G}$.
-As $w_0$ now has the desired symmetry, the authors demonstrate a constructive approach to prove the existence of a symmetric solution to the PDE.
-This approach works as long as the symmetry enforced in $u_0$ can be represented on the square lattice.
-The authors remark that symmetries on the hexagonal lattice can be proven, but they were unable to take advantage of this in the computational approach.
+Computer assisted proofs have been used in 2D and 3D to obtain existence results on rectangular domains in \cite{lessard_2,lessard_1}.